Postpartum Support & Recovery in Calgary

 Come to our Marda Loop office (free parking)

-Your therapist will ask about your pregnancy, birth, and postpartum experience
+Your therapist asks about your pregnancy, birth, and postpartum experience

-You'll talk about what you're feeling right now (the good, the bad, the terrifying)
+You talk about what you're feeling right now — the good, the bad, the terrifying

 This is a judgment-free zone.
 You can say the things you're afraid to say out loud.